emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 I wrote a pitch by basically copying what I saw on [TON's Pitch Database](https://www.theopennotebook.com/pitch-database/).
 I originally sent the pitch to an editor at *Eos*, but it was rejected because the paper I'd chosen is from an AGU journal and *Eos*, an AGU publication, leaves coverage of AGU journals to the comms department.
 So Kathy suggested I send the pitch to *Science News*, and found an editor contact for me by asking around among her colleagues.

 It's generally best if you email an editor directly.
-Even if you email the wrong person (which I actually did end up doing with Science News!), editors can pass your emails along to the person who should really see them.
+Even if you email the wrong person (which I actually did end up doing with *Science News*!), editors can pass your emails along to the person who should really see them.

 To my great shock and giddy joy, Science News took the pitch.